-This is a medium active wheelchair with horizontal folding mechanism and swing-away leg rests.
+This is a pediatric wheelchair with crossbar folding mechanism and swing-away leg rests.

-- The wheelchair is manufactured and configured individually to the specifications in the order.
-The specification must be performed by a healthcare professional according to the user's requirements and health condition. - Consult a healthcare professional if you intend to adapt the wheelchair configuration. - Any adaptation should be performed by a qualified technician.
+The wheelchair is manufactured and configured individually to the specifications in the order.
+The specification must be performed by a healthcare professional according to the user's requirements and health condition.

+- Consult a healthcare professional if you intend to adapt the wheelchair configuration. - Any adaptation should be performed by a qualified technician.